mmmuscus/Shadow-Functions-Engine/README.md

 ```cpp
 char oldScreen[SCREENROWS][SCREENCOLS];
 ```
-**Usage:** This array holds the textures of the last frame of the screen part of the console window.
+**Usage:** This array holds the textures of the last frame of the "screen" part of the console window.

 **Notes:** This array is needed for the faster and smoother running of the game.
 For the explanation of the segmentation of the console window click [here](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays).
 ### 3.3.14. newScreen